jjoannel/ai-learning-portfolio/analytics/retail sales/docs/data_dictionary.md

 # Data Dictionary
-This document defines every table, column, and business metric used throughout the Retail Sales project.
+This document defines every table, column, and business metric used in the Retail Sales project.

 ---